fbef0102/L4D1_2-Plugins/L4DVSAutoSpectateOnAFK/readme.md

         // Players with these flags have immune to be kicked while spec.
 (Empty = Everyone, -1: Nobody) l4d_specafk_immune_access_flag "z"

+        // If 1, Display "You're spectating.
+Join any team to play." message to afk spectator l4d_specafk_join_hint_msg "1"

         // If 1, kick enabled on afk while on spec l4d_specafk_kickenabled "1"